 - Destruction of red blood cells due to infection or other processes in the blood stream

 In most instances, when an individual is found to have a low blood count, a referral to the gi physician is made.
-It appears that the gi tract - esophagus, stomach, small intestines, colon are a common location of low level blood loss.
+It appears that the gi tract – esophagus, stomach, small intestines, colon are a common source of low level blood loss.
 This bleeding can occur so slowly, it goes unnoticed.

-For individuals with a significant drop in blood counts and no apparent cause, we will consider all the possibilities.
-In many, a complete evaluation of the intestinal tract will be needed - upper endoscopy, lower endoscopy, and possibly a PillCam.
+For individuals with a significant drop in blood counts and no apparent cause, we must consider all the possibilities.
+In many, a complete evaluation of the intestinal tract will be needed – upper endoscopy, lower endoscopy, and possibly a PillCam.

 The Pill Cam is a very useful test for identifying blood loss within the gi tract.
-The PillCam is a small tablet with camera and radio receiver that can take pictures as it travels through the intestinal system.
-When the upper and lower endoscopy haven't given the answers, a Pill Cam can be very useful in giving an extended viewing of the intestinal tract.
+The PillCam is a small tablet encasing a camera and radio receiver that can take pictures as it travels through the intestinal system.
+When the upper and lower endoscopy haven’t given the answers, a Pill Cam can be very useful in giving an extended viewing of the intestinal tract.

 Abnormal Liver Enzymes on Lab Testing